D302 road

 D302 is a state road connecting A9 with Poreč and Baderna.
 The road is 11.8 km long.

-The road, as well as all other state roads in Croatia, is managed and maintained by Hrvatske ceste, state owned company.
+As with all state roads in Croatia, the D302 is managed and maintained by Hrvatske ceste, state owned company.

 Traffic volume

 Traffic is regularly counted and reported by Hrvatske ceste, operator of the road.
 Substantial variations between annual (AADT) and summer (ASDT) traffic volumes are attributed to the fact that the road connects A9 motorway carrying substantial tourist traffic to Poreč, a major summer resort.